-Commonly known as Errors and Omissions or E&O insurance, professional liability coverage protects business owners who provide services rather than products.
-Distinct from liability insurance, this type of policy protects you in the event that you're sued for failing to provide or improperly providing your services.
-Real estate agents, attorneys, hairdressers and wedding planners may need this kind of coverage.
+Commonly known as errors and omissions insurance, or E&O insurance, professional liability coverage protects business owners who provide services rather than products.
+This type of policy protects you if you're sued for failing to provide or improperly providing your services.

-If your business requires the use of automobiles that carry employees, customers, products or equipment, then this policy can help protect those vehicles.
-With such a policy, your company automobiles, trucks, vans and the like are protected in the event of damage and collisions.
+If your business requires the use of automobiles that carry employees, customers, products or equipment, this policy can help protect these vehicles.
+With such a policy, all of your company's vehicles are protected in the event of damage or collision.

 Workers' compensation insurance

 In many states, businesses with employees are legally required to carry workers' compensation insurance.
-This type of policy provides replacement for lost wages as well as medical benefits to an employee who is injured or becomes sick at work.
-Providing this benefit to your employees also generally means your workers give up the right to sue you for a work-related injury or illness.
+This type of policy provides replacement for lost wages as well as medical benefits to employees who are injured or becomes sick at work.
+Providing this benefit also generally means your employees give up the right to sue you for a work-related injury or illness.

 Business interruption insurance

-This type of policy protects you from lost income in the event that a covered event affects your business.
-Covered events can include things like theft, fire, falling objects, lightning or wind.
-If, for example, a tree falls on your business, destroying the roof and some merchandise and making the building uninhabitable during repairs, business interruption insurance may reimburse you.
-It could potentially cover the lost income from the destroyed merchandise and any expenses you might incur by temporarily moving your operations to another location.
+This type of policy protects you from lost income if a covered event affects your business.
+This can include things like theft, fire, falling objects, lightning or wind.
+For example, if a tree falls on your property and destroys the roof and makes the building uninhabitable during repairs, business interruption insurance may reimburse you.
+It could potentially cover the lost income from any destroyed merchandise and expenses you might incur by temporarily moving your operations to another location.

 Business owner's policy

 Many insurers offer a package that covers the majority of insurance that small business owners need.
 This offering, known as a business owner's policy, or BOP, usually includes property, liability and business interruption insurance.
-Many insurers will allow business owners to adapt their BOP, so they may choose the types of insurance that are most critical to their operations.
+Many insurers will allow business owners to adapt their BOP so they can choose the types of insurance that are most critical to their operations.

 Match your coverage to your needs

-Determining what business insurance coverage you need depends a great deal on what kind of business you run.
+Determining what business insurance coverage you need depends greatly on what type of business you run.
 It's important to only invest in the policies that match your business needs so you aren't paying for unnecessary coverage.

-Having the proper coverage will allow you to focus on running and growing your business—rather than worrying about the what-ifs.
+Having the proper coverage will allow you to focus on running and growing your business—rather than worrying about the unknown.